evertongoncalo/hedgingEA/README.md

 # hedgingEA
-This is an simple EA for MetaTrader 5  for hedging strategy
+A simple EA for MetaTrader 5  for hedging strategy

+to do:

+- Close All orders button (market/pending)
+- If a pending order in one side is hit, the other is cancelled.